farmisen/branch-name/README.md

 # branch-name

 A cli tool to generate well formatted pr names from your favorite issue trackers.
-So far Jira and Clubhouse are supported.
+So far Jira, Clubhouse and Gitlab are supported.

 ## Installation ##